What is JIS X 8341?

 Japan has the highest proportion of an aging population in the world.
 By the year 2020, one in every three persons in Japan will be 65 years or older.

-This, combined with the fact that about one in 20 people in Japan have some form of disability, there is a crucial need for accessibility in the country.
+This, combined with the fact that about one in 20 people in Japan have some form of disability, results in a crucial need for accessibility in the country.

 Japanese Industrial Standards (JIS) X 8341 is the Japanese government’s standards for website accessibility.
 The standards aim to make websites accessible for the elderly, as well as for people with disabilities across Japan.